filecoin-station/zinnia/docs/architecture-decision-records/2023-01-initial-architecture.md

 open.
 The project is community-driven and contributes to other WASM initiatives.

 On the technical side, it is the only engine that supports the asynchronous programming model (AFAICT).
-It also has the best documentation.
+It also has the most extensive documentation.

 ## Consequences